-Behavioral groups (as done in our lab e.g. Alapin et al., 2018): Auditory fear conditioning: Mice will explore the conditioning chamber for 2 min and then be subjected to 3 pairings of 30 s tone at 2800 Hz, 85 dB (conditioned stimulus; CS) that co-terminate with a 2 s 0.7 mA foot shock (unconditioned stimulus; US) (ITI=average of 120 s) in a Plexiglas mouse conditioning chamber (FreezeFrame ACT-100, Coulbourn Instruments).
-Testing for conditioned fear responses will occur in a distinct testing environment (bright light, plastic floor and peppermint odor) to minimize generalization from the training environment.
-Mice will be tested for short- (1hr) and long- (24 hr) term fear memory with 5 tones (30 s tone at 2800 Hz, 85 dB; ITI=120s).
-Naïve group: Exposed to conditioning chamber only.
-Unpaired groups: 2 seconds footshock (0.7 mA) is followed by ITI of 60 seconds, then a 30 seconds tone (2800 Hz, 85 dB) and another 120 seconds ITI.
-This unpairing will be repeated 3 times.
+Behavioral groups (e.g. Alapin et al., 2018): For auditory fear conditioning, mice will be allowed to explore the Plexiglass mouse conditioning chamber (FreezeFrame ACT-100, Coulbourn Instruments) for 2 min and they will then be subjected to 3 pairings of a 30 s tone (2800 Hz, 85 dB; conditioned stimulus [CS]) that co-terminates with a 2 s 0.7 mA foot shock (unconditioned stimulus [US]), with an average intertrial interval (ITI) of 120 s.
+Testing for conditioned fear responses will occur in a distinct testing environment (bright light, plastic floor, and peppermint odor) to minimize generalization from the training environment.
+Mice will be tested for short- (1 h) and long- (24 h) term fear memory with 5 tones (30 s; 2800 Hz, 85 dB; ITI=120s).
+Mice in the naïve control group will only be exposed to the conditioning chamber, while mice in the unpaired groups will receive a 2 s footshock (0.7 mA) followed by an ITI of 60 s, then a 30 s tone (2800 Hz, 85 dB), and a subsequent 120 s ITI.
+This unpairing process will be repeated 3 times.